 - Recommended: Grade 11 U Introduction to Computer Science

-Students may also select the advanced-stream courses for algebra, calculus and computer science if they meet the requirements.
+You can choose advanced-stream courses for algebra, calculus, and computer science if you meet the requirements.

 September to December